Mexican Chicken Casserole

 How To Make Mexican Chicken Casserole

-- Preheat your oven to 375°F and lightly grease a 13″ x 9″ baking dish with cooking spray to prevent sticking.
+Start by preheating your oven to 375°F and lightly greasing a 13×9-inch baking dish with cooking spray.
+This helps prevent sticking and makes cleanup easier later.

-- Combine the cooked chicken, red onion, jalapeno, garlic, black beans, Rotel tomatoes, cream of chicken soup, corn niblets, sour cream, chili powder, cumin, and salt and pepper in a large bowl and mix well to combine.
+In a large mixing bowl, combine the cooked chicken, red onion, jalapeño, garlic, black beans, Rotel tomatoes, cream of chicken soup, corn, sour cream, chili powder, cumin, salt, and pepper.
+Stir until everything is evenly mixed and well coated in the creamy sauce.

-- Place the dish in the oven and bake it covered for 25 minutes, then uncover and bake for an additional 5-10 minutes or until the cheese is melted and the casserole is bubbling around the edges.
+Cover the dish with foil and bake for 25 minutes.
+Remove the foil and continue baking for another 5–10 minutes, until the cheese is fully melted and the casserole is bubbling around the edges.

 Chef Jenn’s Tips